tydeu/lean4-partax/README.md

 There are a number of additional features planned for Partax, including:

 * Support for antiquotations (e.g. `$(...)` in ``` `(...) ``` syntax).
-* Better optimized `LParse` with caching and indexed category parsing.
+* Better optimized `LParse` with caching, a syntax stack, and indexed category parsing.
 * Formally verified well-formed parser results (e.g., well-formed nodes).
 * More compilation customization and other test cases than `LParse`.
+* Improved compilation performance (compiling large categories like `term` can currently take a few minutes).
 * An extended `syntax` command (called `grammar`) that supports all standard Lean parser features.
-* Improved compilation performance (compiling large categories like `term` can currently take a few minutes).